seok-hwa/KT/README.md

 ## Overview

-Knowledge Tailoring (KT) is a novel knowledge distillation framework designed to mitigate the **teacher-student gap** in semantic segmentation.
+Knowledge Tailoring (KT) is a novel knowledge distillation framework designed to mitigate the teacher-student gap in semantic segmentation.
 It introduces two key modules:

-- **Feature Tailoring (FT):** Tailors teacher features to match the capacity of the student, alleviating over-complex representations.
+- Feature Tailoring (FT): Tailors teacher features to match the capacity of the student, alleviating over-complex representations.
-- **Logit Tailoring (LT):** Refines teacher logits to reduce uncertainty and provide clearer supervision for boundary regions.
+- Logit Tailoring (LT): Refines teacher logits to reduce uncertainty and provide clearer supervision for boundary regions.

-KT effectively improves student performance without requiring extra models or significant computational overhead.

 ---